-I hear the terminology for those things at the end of a rifle misuses and mangled frequently.
+I hear the terminology for those things at the end of a rifle misused and mangled frequently.
 As in a lot.
-Ant it’s not just newbies who are guilty of mis-identifying their muzzle devices.
+And it’s not just newbies who are guilty of mis-identifying their muzzle devices.
 Plenty of “gun guys” don’t really know the difference.

 The idea behind a flash hider (or flash suppressor) is pretty simple to understand.
-When a gun fires — especially a gun like the AR-15 — most of the powder is burned inside the barrel and used to propel the bullet downrange.
-However, most popular AR pattern rifles are sold with 16-inch barrels.
+When a gun fires ammo — especially a carbine like the AR-15 — most of the powder is burned inside the barrel and used to propel the bullet downrange.
+However, most popular AR-pattern rifles are sold with 16-inch barrel lengths.
 Since the 5.56 NATO cartridge was designed to completely burn its powder in a 20-inch barrel, that leaves four missing inches worth of unburnt powder being left over after the projectile is long gone.

 That unburnt powder combusts as soon as it clears the end of the barrel, which results in a large fireball that is very visible, especially on the battlefield.
-Even for civilian shooters, that fireball has a tendency to obscure the sights, ruin your low light or night vision and make follow-up shots difficult.
+Even for civilian shooters, that flash signature has a tendency to obscure the sights, ruin low light or night vision, and make follow-up shots difficult.

 A flash hider works by efficiently mixing the air and the unburnt powder at the end of the muzzle in such a way that there is little or no flash.
 To understand exactly how it does that requires a mixture of fluid dynamics and chemistry, a background that I lack.
 But you can see that it works by comparing a gun with a flash hider with one that only has a bare muzzle.

-There are different kinds of flash hiders, and the most efficient are the three-pronged variety.
-Whether manufactured by Knights Armament or Surefire or Vortex or AAC, they all make that visible flash disappear pretty efficiently.
+There are different kinds of flash hiders, and the most efficient are those with three prongs.
+Whether manufactured by Knights Armament, Strike Industries, Surefire, Vortex or AAC, they all make that visible flash disappear pretty efficiently.

-The typical birdcage flash hider that’s used on most AR-15 rifles is also pretty efficient, but the real reason why it’s used is that it’s a combination flash hider and compensator.
+The standard A2 birdcage flash hider that’s used on most AR-15 rifles is also pretty efficient, but the real reason why it’s used is that it’s a combination flash hider and compensator.

 A compensator or “comp” is a muzzle device designed to counter the vertical rise of the barrel when the gun is fired.
 The body mechanics involved in firing a gun means that there’s a good bit of “muzzle flip” when the gun goes bang, an effect where the recoil of the gun is translated into the muzzle climbing vertically.